S-Hightower/Flick-ITS/README.md

 <h3 align="center">Flick ITS</h3>

   <p align="center">
-    This is an MVP of an Issue Tracking System I am building that sorts issue according to a numbered severity system and OS with Admin and Tech/User access.
+    This is an MVP of an Issue Tracking System I am building that sorts issue according to a "low, medium, high" severity system and OS with Admin and Tech/User access.
   </p>
 </div>